kkraman02/docs_kkraman02_github/source/_posts/UsefultWordsInTheMeeting.md

 - I'd like to hear your thoughts on [specific issue/proposal].
 - What challenges are we currently facing, and how address them?

+## 3. Investigation

+- Why did it take so long?
+- Don't say the excuses.
+-

-## 3. Managing the time and focus
+## 4. Managing the time and focus

 - We're running out of time, so let's move to the next item.
 - Let's assign this issue to [person].

-## 4. Resolving conflicts and encouraging participations
+## 5. Resolving conflicts and encouraging participations

 - Does anyone else have input on this?
 - Thank you for your suggestion.
 Let's see how it aligns with our goals.
 - Can we compromise by doing [suggest solution]?

-## 5. Closing the meeting
+## 6. Closing the meeting

 - To summarize, here's what we've decided: [recap key points or decisions].
 - Does anyone have any final questions or concerns before we wrap up?
 - Thank you, everyone, for your time and contributions today.
 - Our next meeting is scheduled for [date/time].

-## 6. Following up
+## 7. Following up

 - I'll send out the meeting minutes and action items shortly.
 - Feel free to reach out if you have doubts/inputs after the meeting.